dkumar1997/Alberta-Health-Scheduling-Application/README.md

 3. Import the dump file into your MySQL work bench.
 4. Go back in folders, then go into src/hospital_gui.
 5. Open up LoginPage.java and run the file.

+This desktop app was built for doctors, nurses and patients to be able to book appointments.
+Doctors have the ability to change their schedules, patients have the ability to book with avilable doctors and nurses can view patient history along with their schedule.
+Admins have power to view all, add all and remove any.
+It connects to a SQL database where all information is updated, stored and pulled from.